-A computer repair shop in Wichita had a client come in with a Western Digital My Passport drive that would not mount on their computer any more.
-When it was plugged into a computer it wouldn’t show up and the computer would not recognize the drive.
-When you listened carefully to the drive you could hear that it was not spinning up as it usually would.
+A computer repair shop in Wichita had a client come in with a Western Digital My Passport drive that was not showing up on their computer anymore that ended up having stuck heads.
+When it was plugged into a computer, it would not mount and the computer would not even recognize the drive at all.
+They said if you listened carefully to the drive you could hear that it was not spinning up as it should, it was actually completely silent.

 If you would like me to help with your data recovery project, please fill out this quick quote form and I will get back to you with the next steps.
 I always look forward to helping my neighbors in Wichita with their data recovery needs!